Mpiestrak/slavefreetoday/README.md

  * As a user, the Donate button will link to 'donation info' screen
  * As a user, on the My Account screen, they should see several icons
  * A user should be able to fill out a form to Create an Account.
+ * When logged into the website, a user should be able to see a Member List for all contributing members.
+ *

 ## Future Development